Chart Color Schemes

 Population growth drivers in Tamborine Mountain are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Moving forward, demographic trends suggest a population increase just below the median of Australia's non-metropolitan areas.
-By 2041, Tamborine Mountain is expected to expand by 1,019 persons, reflecting a gain of 14.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort where state projections lack age category splits.
+By 2041, Tamborine Mountain is expected to increase by 944 persons, reflecting an overall increase of 11.0% over the 16-year period based on aggregated SA2-level projections, which anticipate a population growth just below the median for locations outside capital cities.

 Frequently Asked Questions - Population